|

 Cataract development involves the gradual clouding of the eye’s lens.
 In the early stages, changes are often so slight that they may go unnoticed during daily routines.
 However, as the lens becomes increasingly opaque, light transmission is affected, leading to noticeable visual disturbances.

-Even though cataracts typically progress slowly, there are some consistent cataract symptoms that patients report.
+Even though cataracts typically progress slowly, there are some consistent cataract symptoms and signs that patients report.
 Identifying these early can help you seek an eye examination without delay and allow for better planning of possible treatments.

 These eye cataract symptoms often begin subtly and may only become apparent when performing activities such as reading, driving, or working in low light.